China third-quarter GDP growth seen at five-year low of 7.3 percent, more stimulus expected

 But the impact of the move remains uncertain amid reports of huge inventories of unsold homes and state media reports that most banks are reluctant to offer big discounts on mortgages for fear of hurting their earnings.

-While, HSBC believed a rate cut remains an option toward the end of the year, others doubted the central bank will act soon.
+While, HSBC believed a rate cut remains an option towards the end of the year, others doubted the central bank will act soon.

 "The possibility of cutting interest rates and RRR within the year is not big, unless there is a ugly turn," said Zhang Yiping, an economist at China Merchants Securities in Shenzhen.